chomskim/fastapi-my-dev/README.md

-# fastapi-project1
+# fastapi-project
-**"fastapi-project1"** is my first **REST API** backend development project which I created by following the youtube tutorial by @Sanjeev-Thiyagarajan .
+**"fastapi-project"** is my first **REST API** backend development project which I created by following the youtube tutorial by @Sanjeev-Thiyagarajan .
 It is a social media type application which performs basic social media like operations(**CRUD**-based API).

 It has 2 main parts : Posts and Users.